Piano Tuning FAQ

 Why should Theme & Variations restore my piano?

-Being the Steinway & Sons Accredited Service Agents for Australasia, we have one of the only facilities in Australia qualified for major restorations.
+Being a Steinway & Sons Service Center, we have one of the only facilities in Australia qualified for major restorations.
 Our team of technicians are qualified to work on all parts of the piano, and we have a long history of success with our restorations (on both uprights and grands).

 Check out our expert piano technicians in action below!